cozy-labs/cozy-desktop/doc/usage/linux.md

 4. Run the application for the first time by double-clicking it.
 It will add itself to your existing application shortcuts.

 **Note for GNOME Users** : From 3.26 onwards, GNOME removed the systray which is the only interface for *Cozy Drive*.
 It should be replaced in the future by `libcloudprovider`, which we will implement when it spreads.
-In the meantime, you need to install an extension such as [TopIcons](https://extensions.gnome.org/extension/1031/topicons/)
+In the meantime, you need to install an extension such as [TopIcons][TopIcons]

 ## Running